 - 5-star rating: Excellent

 - 4-star rating: Above Average

 - 2-star rating: Below Average

 - 1-star rating: Poor

 We will focus on Medicare plans providing health coverage that are evaluated within the following categories according to CMS:

-- Chronic conditions management: Plans are rated for care coordination and how frequently members received services for long-term health conditions.
+- Chronic care management: Plans are rated for care coordination and how frequently members receive services for long-term health conditions.